-LITTLER MENDELSON GUIDE TO INTERNATIONAL EMPLOYMENT & LABOR LAW - FIFTH EDITION needs to evaluate the severity of a violation and if there is a consequent need to dismiss an employee.
+In cases of grave violations of internal procedures established by working procedure regulations or other documents the employer is entitled to terminate employment with the respective employee.
+The law does not provide a definition of a "grave" violation.
+Therefore, an employer needs to evaluate the severity of a violation and if there is a consequent need to dismiss an employee.
 An employee may dispute the basis of the employer's dismissal at the court and the court would evaluate if the employer's considerations can be considered correct.
 Each situation is approached and evaluated on a case-by-case basis.

-§ 11 XI.
+XI.
 EMPLOYMENT INFORMATION & PRIVACY

-§ 11.1 A. What rules protect the privacy of data about employees?
+A. What rules protect the privacy of data about employees?

-Under Latvian law the processing of personal data is regulated by the Personal Data Protection Law, the purpose of which is to protect the fundamental human rights and freedoms of natural persons, in particular, the inviolability of private life with respect to the processing of data regarding natural persons (personal data).
+Under Latvian law the processing of personal data is regulated by the Personal Data Protection Law, 94 the purpose of which is to protect the fundamental human rights and freedoms of natural persons, in particular, the inviolability of private life with respect to the processing of data regarding natural persons (personal data).